-3. Structures Based On Pledge of Liquid Securities Including Shares

-The increasing trend in offering security coverage in the form of shares/liquid investments has prompted a need for looking at such structures differently as opposed to structures based on a security of movable/ immovable assets.
+3. Structures Based On Pledge of Liquid Securities Including Shares to structures based on a security of movable/ immovable assets.
 Generally, a rating is indicative of a probability of default and is generally unaffected by the collateral coverage.
 However, in cases of structures backed by liquid collateral, a right type of structure can mitigate the likelihood of default.